buildbot/buildbot/master/docs/developer/mq.rst

     The :py:class:`WampMQ` class implements message-queueing using a wamp router.
     This class translates the semantics of the buildbot mq api to the semantics of the wamp messaging system.
-    A notable difference is that autobahn API does not send the original topic to the callback, so we need to include it inside the data part, for the case of the wildcard subscriber.
+    The message route is translated to a wamp topic by joining with dot and prefixing with buildbot namespace.
     Example message that is sent via wamp is:

     .. code-block:: python

-        topic = "org.buildbot.builds.1.new"
+        topic = "org.buildbot.mq.builds.1.new"
         data = {
-            "topic": ['builds', '1', 'new']
-            "data": {'builderid': 10,
+            'builderid': 10,
             'buildid': 1,
             'buildrequestid': 13,
             'buildslaveid': 20,
             'complete': False,
             'complete_at': None,
             'masterid': 824,
             'number': 1,
             'results': None,
             'started_at': 1,
-                     'state_string': u'created'}
+            'state_string': u'created'
         }

 .. py:module:: buildbot.wamp.connector